FEIS

 LEVEL ADVANCEMENT

 To move from Novice to Prizewinner, a dancer must have won a minimum of one 1st place in that particular dance in Novice and have teacher permission.
-KSID requires dancers to achieve 1st place placements in hard shoe in both traditional and slow speed.
+KSID requires dancers to achieve 1st place placements in Traditional and Slow Treble Jig and Traditional Hornpipe before advancing.
 Dancers may take up to six months after achieving a first in Novice to begin competing at the next level.
 Prizewinner dancers must attend a minimum of 4 hours of classes per week, September–June.
-A weekly Feis Prep Class is strongly encouraged at this level
+A weekly Feis Prep Class is strongly encouraged at this level.

 PRIZEWINNER